-Students, families, teachers and other school professionals work in partnership to ensure that students achieve success while in school and beyond into the future.
+So what does this mean?
+First, students, families, teachers and other school professionals work in partnership to ensure that students achieve success while in school and beyond into the future.
+Note: point to the 3 points of the triangle to emphasize this partnership.

-First, it is important for parents and families to be engaged in their children's education.
-To be engaged means giving your full attention to something, to be in it - to give it your all.
-The same expectation holds for teachers and students - the idea is for everyone in this partnership to be committed to the child's education and to give it their all.

-It is also important for parents and families to be educated and informed about the program - to understand what dual language and immersion programs offer children so that you are able to ask questions and offer feedback to teachers and other school professionals.

-Finally, it's critical for families and parents to become empowered.
+- o It's important for parents and families to be engaged in their children's education.
+To be engaged means giving your full attention to something, to be in it to give it your all.
+The same expectation holds for teachers and students the idea is for everyone in this partnership to be committed to the child's education and to give it their all. - It's also important for parents and families to be educated and informed about the program to understand what dual language and immersion programs offer children so that you are able to ask questions and offer feedback to teachers and other school professionals. - o Finally, it's critical for families and parents to become empowered.
 When you're empowered you feel stronger and more confident, especially when it comes to supporting your child's education and asserting your child's educational rights.